galaxyproject/training-material/topics/additional-analyses/tutorials/advanced-lysis-genes/tutorial.md

 Finally, the [Find Spanin tool](https://cpt.tamu.edu/galaxy-pub/root?tool_id=edu.tamu.cpt2.spanin.findSpanin) can be run to narrow down the putative spanins lists to hopefully obtain more accurate candidate i-spanin and o-spanin pairs.
 To run this tool, use the FASTA output files from the ISP candidates and OSP candidates tools, select the preferred distance between each spanin gene, choose the strand, and click "Execute".
 Upon successful completion, the tool will output a file for each potential type of candidates (eg. overlap_results.txt) and  a basic summary statistics file (findSpanin_summary.txt).

 [Image of Spanin Tool output here]

 > ### {% icon tip %} Note:
-> Alternatively, you can import the [link worflow that chains all 3 together here]()to run all three tools together.
+> Alternatively, you can import the workflow to run all three tools together.
+To do this, go to this [page](https://cpt.tamu.edu/galaxy/workflows/list_published) for a list of all the public and shared workflows developed at the CPT and search for the newest "Find Spanin" workflows.
 {: .tip}